NivekNK/SpriteAnimationUtlities/README.md

 # NKTools

-Repository for all the tools that i can use in the future.
+*SpriteAnimationCreator.cs:
+  Script that slice and create the sprite animations with the info provided by the user.

+*SpriteUtils.cs:
+  Contains the method for the slice of the sprites.